FriendsOfEpub/blitz-tasks/README.md

 }
 ```

 In this example, we search for `h1` after `figure` and add a `no-margin-top` class.
-If there were existing classes, they will be overwritten.
+If there were existing classes, they would be overwritten.

 ### Identify